 Once you’ve administered the drops in the manner described by the product, give your dog plenty of praise and one of his favorite treats.
 Then, be sure to clean up any mess, put away the medicine and wash your hands with soap and water.

-It’s always better to prevent ear problems than it is to treat them after they occur.
+It’s always better to prevent dog ear infections than it is to treat them after they occur.
 And while ear problems may occur despite your best attempts to prevent them, the following tips will usually help keep your dog’s ears healthy:

-Ear problems can certainly be frustrating, but they’re usually easy to eliminate if you select some high-quality dog ear drops and use them properly.
+Ear problems can certainly be frustrating, but they’re usually easy to eliminate if you select one of the best dog ear drops and use them properly.
 Just be sure to follow the directions provided by the drops and visit your vet if the problems do not go away in short order.